NethermindEth/Forta-Agents/CompoundV3-Bots/Large-Capital-Liquidations/README.md

 - Ethereum
 - Polygon

+More networks can easily be supported by adding the network parameters to `agent.config.ts` and the chain ID to the `chainIds` field in `package.json`!

 ## Alerts

+Below are the alerts that can be emitted from this bot.
+The title and description of the findings, as well as the severity and type, can be found and modified in the `src/finding.ts` file.

 - COMP2-4-1
   - Fired when there's a large debt absorption on a Comet contract